 Basic Dog Care

 Dogs can’t verbally tell you what’s wrong with them, so taking their temperature can tell you a lot about how they’re feeling.
-That’s the first thing you would do with a child and it’s the first thing a vet does with your dog.
+That’s the first thing you would do with a child if they were having symptoms, and it’s the first thing a vet does with your dog.
 A dog’s normal temperature fluctuates close to the 102.7F or 39C.
-It’s very simple to do, very similar to taking a babies temperature.
-Be sure to use the proper type of thermometer (rectal).
+It’s very simple to do, but be sure to use the proper type of thermometer (rectal).

 Another good indication on how your dog is feeling is their eating habits.
 A dog can survive 4-5 days without eating, but we obviously wouldn’t wait that long to be concerned.
 It’s when they stop eating anything you try to give them that you should start to think something might be wrong.
 Just be aware, missing 1 or 2 meals can mean other things as well.
 Like just not needing as much food due to ageing or having less activity.
 A dog might also be holding out for the good stuff (or junky stuff).
 If they go to their bowl but turn away, yep, they’re waiting for the good stuff.
 I had a dog refuse its food for 3 days until the periodic training treats I was giving became insufficient and she started eating her meals again.